 It’s about control. —Stepfanie Tyler

-The leaps forward in technology leave gaps for amoral opportunists to flood the space, hungry to exploit the lawlessness of the empty, new marketplace before regulatory bodies start interfering with their pesky ethics and legalities that’ll ruin all the fun.
+Every technological advancement leaves gaps for opportunists to flood in, hungry to exploit the lawlessness of the empty, new marketplace before regulatory bodies start interfering with pesky ethics and legal protections that’ll spoil all the fun.

 This, too, is an inevitability of “progress”.

-Moral concerns with Generative AI are misrepresented as parental finger-wagging: “you’re denying progress, you’re denying the glory of AI, you’re denying prompters their right to use their shiny, new tools in peace.”
+Any moral concerns with Generative AI are misrepresented as parental finger-wagging: “you’re denying progress, you’re denying the inevitable, you’re denying prompters their right to use their tools in peace.”

-These misrepresentations are emblematic of the true moral tension—which is that Generative AI is exclusively defined by its ability to mislead.
+They’re distractions from the core concern that should worry us all: Generative AI is defined exclusively by its ability to mislead.

-My concerns with the Stepfanie Tyler’s of the world is the disingenuousness of their deceit.
-Cool, they may boldly announce their work is AI-generated in isolated “essays” petulantly restating their right to do whatever the fuck they want—but in the pieces that go viral, amassing them hundreds of paid subscribers (or their regular conveyor belt of post-writing)—there is never any overt disclosure.
-A general reader randomly coming across their “work” will assume it’s traditionally written because they don’t have the integrity to disclaim This was generated by Chat-GPT at the start of the “curated” technicolor yawns they churn out.
+My distaste with the Stepfanie Tyler’s of the world is the disingenuousness of their deceit.
+Cool, they may boldly announce their work is AI-generated in isolated “essays” petulantly restating their right to do whatever they want—but in the pieces that go viral, amassing them hundreds of paid subscribers—there is never any overt disclosure.
+A general reader randomly coming across their “work” will assume it’s traditionally written because they don’t have the integrity to disclaim it was generated by Chat-GPT at the start of the “curated” technicolor yawns they churn out.

-Whether its the bad faith analogy of comparing Generative AI usage to literal studying, or corporate-wellness campaigns about its potential to expand humanness and its capacity to unlock authenticity, or the fact that whenever Chat-GPT’s hocks a loogie of false information, its been innocuously dubbed a “hallucination” (my Crustacean in Christ: that is called a mistake)—the deception around Generative AI runs so deep that all its chief advocates perform amateur gymnastics with the English language just to talk about it.
-We have a word for that.
+Whether its bad faith analogies comparing Generative AI usage to literal studying, corporate-wellness campaigns about AI’s potential to expand humanness or the fact that whenever Chat-GPT hocks a loogie of false information its branded a “hallucination” (my Crustacean in Christ: that is called a mistake) — deception of Generative AI is so integral to its form and function that all its chief advocates perform amateur gymnastics with the English language just to talk about it.

 In a conversation with Ezra Klein, the electronic musician Holly Herndon declares, “AI is aggregated human intelligence so it’s better to call it collective intelligence than artificial intelligence.”
 Simone Biles would be impressed.
-Referring to Generative AI as “collective” only makes sense if the intelligence is consensually collected.
-It is commonly known that Generative AI has been largely trained on artist’s work without their permission.
+Referring to Generative AI as “collective” only makes sense if the information were consensually collected.
+It is commonly known that Generative AI has been largely trained on artist’s work without permission.
 OpenAI themselves state:

 Because copyright today covers virtually every sort of human expression – including blogposts, photographs, forum posts, scraps of software code, and government documents – it would be impossible to train today’s leading AI models without using copyrighted materials.12

 It wouldn’t be impossible.
-It would simply take more time and effort than any capitalist endeavour is willing or capable of handling.
+It would simply take more time and effort than any capital-dependent endeavour is willing or capable of handling.

-A true “collective intelligence” would require dedicated outreach to certify permission from every author, film director or musician, perhaps, under a non-profit organisation structure like how OpenAI was founded?
-I suppose they did what they needed to do get ahead of their Age of Ultron AI arms race with China.
+A true “collective intelligence” would require dedicated outreach; certifying permission from every author, film director or musician, perhaps, under a non-profit organisation.
+Kind of like how OpenAI was founded.
+I suppose they shifted to a for-profit structure so they could win the Age-of-Ultron arms race with villainous China.

-Generative AI gathers these vast datasets with unethical practices through means of appropriation that perfectly mirror the western world’s colonial extraction of resources from underdeveloped nations.
-To be a citizen of the western world means to master denial, doesn’t it?
-If we can ignore the smog in the air and the blood in the soil, ignoring the cowboy pillaging of intellectual property in cyberspace is light-work.
+Artists weren’t given a choice.
+These datasets are hoarded resources, appropriated through unethical practices that perfectly mirror the western world’s colonial extraction of resources from underdeveloped nations.
+But to be a citizen of the west means to master denial, doesn’t it?
+Being proudly maladjusted to the mounting exploitations that’ve afforded us comfort?
+If we can ignore the smog in the air and the blood in the soil—ignoring the theft of intellectual labour is child’s play.

-The creators of this technology had every opportunity to practise better acquisition methods.
+The creators of this technology had every opportunity to practise ethical acquisition.
 They failed.
-Now, in order to justify its existence, they evangelise—banking on users being comprised of a sheepish concoction of ignorance and apathy so they can bombard AI extensions on every website and app imaginable until we’re forced to submit, conform, and get real comfy nut-guzzling a technology that, civilisationally, we haven’t passed the minimum maturity requirement for.
+The trajectory of AI has been manipulated into being a matter of hoarding data yet we have a “supercomputer” in our skulls that we needn’t level a forests to power its storage.
+In order to justify this arc of “progress”, tech companies must evangelise—banking on a sheepish concoction of ignorance and apathy in their users so they can bombard AI extensions on every website and app imaginable until we’re forced to submit, conform, and get real comfy nut-guzzling a technology that’s primary merchandise is delusion.

 After learning Large Language Models weren’t a stones throw away from achieving Artificial General Intelligence, I got a little obsessed with Superintelligence.